Connecting to prior knowledge

 After reading

-Read through the Darug words on the last page and as you discuss each one and the translation record the students’ thoughts so they are easily seen by the students.
+Read through the Darug words on the last page.
+As you discuss each word and its translation, record the students’ thoughts so they are easily seen.

-Re-read the book now these words and the translation have been revealed.
+Re-read the book now that these words and their translations have been revealed.

 • Who helps the mothers have their babies?